gdsbook/book/notebooks/05_choropleth.md

 6. In what ways do choropleth classifiers treat intra-class and inter-class heterogeneity differently?
 What are the implications of these choices?
 7. To what extent do most commonly employed choropleth classification methods take the geographical distribution of the variable into consideration?
 Can you think of ways to incorporate the spatial features of a variable into a classification for a choropleth map?
 8. Discuss the similarities between the choice of the number of classes in choropleth mapping, on the one hand, and the determination of the number of clusters in a data set on the other.
 What aspects of choropleth mapping differentiate the former from the latter?
-9. The Fisher-Jenks classifier will always have more internally-homogenou classes than other k-classifiers.
+9. The Fisher-Jenks classifier will always have more internally homogeneous classes than other k-classifiers.
 Given this, why might one decide on choosing a different k-classifier for a particular data set?